 - Candy Thermometer.
 I clip a candy thermometer to the side of the Dutch Oven.
 Thermometers are very helpful for determining oil temperature, which tends to fluctuate.
 Frying at the right temperature ensures crispy, non-greasy fried food.
 You won’t regret purchasing this $10 cooking tool!

-- Cooling Rack + Sheet Pan.
-After the fish is deep fried, transfer to a cooling rack arranged over a sheet pan.
+- Wire Rack + Sheet Pan.
+After the fish is deep fried, transfer to a wire rack arranged over a sheet pan.
 The air will circulate under and around the fish, keeping everything crispy and crunchy.

 - Stainless Steel Strainer.
 The ideal tool for removing fried food from hot oil.
+Removes excess oil easily.
 Tongs also work but sometimes the breading can slip off when grabbed too forcefully.

 - Oil.
 Use a neutral flavored oil with a high smoke point.
 I recommend grapeseed oil, vegetable/canola oil, peanut oil, or avocado oil.
 Add enough oil (about 1-2 inches) so the fish floats while frying.